gabrielfnayres/pax-case/README.md

 ```

 This will start a local web server.
 Open your browser and navigate to the URL provided (usually `http://127.0.0.1:7860`) to access the interface.

-**How to use the demo**:
-1. Drag and drop an image file into the upload box or click to browse.
-2. The pipeline will automatically process the image.
-3. View the annotated image with bounding boxes, a summary of the results, and detailed classification outputs.

 ## Extensibility